jgravois/esri-leaflet-gp/README.md

 # Esri Leaflet GP

-Esri Leaflet GP is an API helper for interacting with geoprocessing services published with ArcGIS Server and the analysis services hosted in ArcGIS Online.
+> an Esri Leaflet plugin for interacting with geoprocessing services published with ArcGIS Server and the analysis services hosted in ArcGIS Online.

-Esri Leaflet GP relies on the minimal Esri Leaflet Core which handles abstraction for requests and authentication when necessary.
-You can find out more about the Esri Leaflet Core on the [Esri Leaflet downloads page](http://esri.github.com/esri-leaflet/downloads).
+Esri Leaflet GP relies on the minimal [Esri Leaflet](https://github.com/Esri/esri-leaflet) Core which handles abstraction for requests and authentication when necessary.

-## Example
+## Demos
 Note that the latest version of this plugin requires a minimum of esri-leaflet [2.0.0-beta.4](https://github.com/Esri/esri-leaflet/releases/tag/v2.0.0-beta.4).

 Take a look at this [calculate drivetime demo](http://esri.github.io/esri-leaflet/examples/gp-plugin.html) or this [elevation profile demo](https://jgravois.github.io/esri-leaflet-gp/elevation.html) to see it in action.

+## Example

 ```html
 <!DOCTYPE html>